 - 1 jicama, peeled, julienned, chopped into 1–1.5 inch pieces

 - 1 can black beans, drained, rinsed and patted dry

-- In a large mixing bowl combine jicama, spring onions, black beans and red bell pepper.
+- In a large mixing bowl combine jicama, black beans, red bell pepper, red onion, green onion and cilantro.
 Stir and set aside.

 - Prepare the dressing: In a small glass bowl add all dressing ingredients and whisk well.
 Alternatively, add all ingredients to a glass mason jar and shake well to combine.